Last Updated on April 27, 2022 by Paul Guzman

 In early spring the big box stores will have plenty of plants for their customers.
 They usually purchase these plants from local or out-of-state wholesalers.

 Caring for and maintaining these plants is not a big concern of management and the main reason is “the plants are basically there for other “incidental sales” and the profit margin is low or non-existent.

-The management and staff in the big-box gardening stores are usually small and most cannot tell the difference between a blueberry bush or an Oleander.
+The management and staff in the big-box gardening stores are generally small and most cannot tell the difference between a blueberry bush or an Oleander.